pblaney/mgp1000/README.md

 ```
 Basic example of direct submission after loading in required modules for execution.
 ```
-$ nextflow run somatic.nf -bg -resume --run_id batch1 --sample_sheet samplesheet.csv --email someperson@gmail.com --mutect_ref_vcf_concatenated no --vep_ref_cached no -profile somatic
+$ nextflow run somatic.nf -bg -resume --run_id batch1 --sample_sheet samplesheet.csv --email someperson@gmail.com --mutect_ref_vcf_concatenated no --annotsv_ref_cached no --vep_ref_cached no -profile somatic
 ```

 ### Note on Parameters
-There are two parameters that will prepare necessary reference files as part of this step of the pipeline, `--vep_ref_cached` and `--mutect_ref_vcf_concatenated`.
+There are three parameters that will prepare necessary reference files as part of this step of the pipeline: `--mutect_ref_vcf_concatenated`, `--annotsv_ref_cached`, and `--vep_ref_cached`.
 These parameters only need be set to `no` for the **first run** of the Somatic Variant Analysis step of the pipeline.
 By default, all tools in this step will be used with the standard command in the usage example.
 The consensus output per variant type expects all tools to be included in the run for consensus processes to be run.
 ```
 nextflow run somatic.nf --help
 ...